F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

   A comma-separated list of cores in the VM that the user wants the host application to monitor.
 The list of cores in any vm starts at zero, and these are mapped to the physical cores by the host application once the policy is passed down.
-  Valid syntax includes individial cores '2,3,4', or a range of cores '2-4', or a combination of both '1,3,5-7'
+  Valid syntax includes individual cores '2,3,4', or a range of cores '2-4', or a combination of both '1,3,5-7'

   .. code-block:: console